Services for Consumers

 - Avoid downed power lines and contact your local power company to report them.

-If you have any questions or problems concerning your insurance coverage, contact the Consumer Services Division of the NC Department of Insurance at 800-546-5664 (toll free in N.C.).
+If you have any questions or problems concerning your insurance coverage, contact the Consumer Services Division of the NC Department of Insurance at 855-408-1212 (toll free).